 Does your tunic ever rub you the wrong way?
 These are original kragenbinde, or collar liners, that button into your tunic and provide a soft barrier between you and your wool collar.
 These are unissued originals in overall good condition with some minor storage wear and dirt.
 These were still bundled together in groups of 40 with strips of cloth (some strips of SS camo).
 One collar in each bundle was marked VA1939 which is an early SS marking.
 The collars appear to have been standard feldgrau on white at one time and then they were batch dyed black.
 Possibly a change in regulations to reduce the visibility of the white cloth in the field as many soldiers wore their collars open which showed the white of the collar liner.
 Attached is an original barracks photo that shows a dyed collar liner in the lower right hand corner.

-The price is for one collar liner (choose your size from the drop-down menu, sizing info listed below) or a 10 pack (no size choices).
+The price is for one collar liner (choose your size from the drop-down menu, sizing info listed below).

 The photos are a fair representation for what you will receive.
 These are generally a black color and all early SS-VT kragenbinde although they are generally unmarked.
 We did have 2 (VA 1939) marked collars but we are keeping those as examples.
 This will not only make your tunic more comfortable and hygienic, but it will also help keep the tunic clean.
 Regulations state that you are to remove and wash the collar liner on a daily basis.